Reviewed May 2018

-- We will not pass ourselves off in false roles to elicit information, obtain appointments or access individuals.
+- We will not present ourselves in false roles to elicit information, obtain appointments or access individuals.

-- We shall disclose immediately upon request a full list of clients to all public officials, officers and elected representatives and journalists whose identity has been verified by us, as well as to our existing clients and prospective new clients.
+- We shall disclose immediately upon request a full list of clients to all public officials, officers, elected representatives and journalists, whose identity has been verified by us, as well as to our existing clients and prospective new clients.

-- We shall normally refer directly to the relevant client, enquiries about the nature of our work.
-The exception to this shall be where the client gives express, written permission for us to answer such queries, in which case we will normally secure the client’s approval for our response before communicating it.
+- We shall normally refer directly to the relevant client, enquiries about the nature of our work for them.
+The exception to this shall be where the client gives express, written permission for us to answer such queries, in which case we shall normally secure the client’s approval for our response before communicating it.